Nebula-Navigators/abuela-gators/README.md

 ### Introduction:
 Welcome to the Abuela Gators!
 Home of the Abuela Gators!
 Can I take your order?!

 Thank you for choosing our deli!
-This README serves as your guide to exploring the awesome world of our new deli, where flavors meet freshness.
+Just like that, this application takes an order from the customer and prints the receipt.
+This README serves as your guide to the details of the application.

 ### About:
 At Abuela Gators we take pride in crafting a diverse menu inspired by a fusion of culinary traditions.